troclaux/notes/programming_concepts.md

 [lua](./lua.md)
 [c#](./c#.md)

+# programming concepts

+- computer science: the study of computation, information and automation

 - variable: the name given to a memory location
 - field: data encapsulated within a class or object